 At the risk of sounding as though I have fallen straight out of a Carry On film I will state categorically that I absolutely love a good sausage roll.
 One bite and everything is well with the world!
 Continue reading “The very best sausage rolls……..”

 A gorgeous bread, with real flavour, this is a few notches above the supermarket artisinal breads – and it can be made for a fraction of the cost.
 Great just as it is with butter and jam but wonderful toasted for breakfast.
 The simplest of life’s pleasures!
 Continue reading “Pain de Campagne”

-These are not quite those wonderful fancies using fondant icing (although fondant icing does work well here) but my take using a ganache coating and a little coffee glaze for richness, an additional coffee hit and a shiny finish.
+These are not quite those wonderful fancies using fondant icing (although fondant icing does work well here) but it is my take using a ganache coating and, for an additional coffee hit and a shiny finish, a coffee glaze.
 Continue reading “Walnut & Mocha Fancies”

 A sourdough loaf is a thing of great beauty: chewy, crusty, with an open crumb and with layers of flavour.
 Heavenly!
 Continue reading “Making sourdough bread”